-Communications Policy - Disposition of KDCFS information (to be reviewed)
+Communications Policy - Disposition of KDCFS information

 Purpose: to clarify what information held by KDCFS is to be made available to the membership and the community, and how it is to be disseminated.
 This Policy will provide guidance to hired personnel and directors.